ValuedMammal/dante/contributing.md

     - Run `py trans-csv.py` (where py is an alias for python3).
 The script will look for temp-latin.csv in the same directory and output the file temp-pglatin.csv.
 In case of formatting issue, the script will fail and dump the offending row to the console for debugging.
 The newly formatted rows will need to be appended to the master pglatin.csv, e.g. `cat temp-pglatin.csv >> pglatin.csv`.
     - Using psql, execute `\copy latin from temp-pglatin.csv with delimiter ';';`
     - At this point, latin.csv, pglatin.csv, and the database should match.
 Both temporary files (temp-latin.csv, temp-pglatin.csv) can be safely removed.
-    - Note: we can easily run trans-csv.py on the entire latin.csv (by modifying the in/out file names), generating a new pglatin.csv, then run psql copy with a where clause as stated above.
-Though in principle it saves cpu to only operate on the diff rather than repeatedly crunch existing rows, plus we avoid manipulating the master copies.
+    - Note: we can easily run trans-csv.py on the entire latin.csv (by modifying the in/out file names), generating a new pglatin.csv, then run psql copy with a where clause as stated above. - though in principle it saves cpu to only operate on the diff rather than repeatedly crunch existing rows, plus we avoid manipulating the master copies.
 - Things to be aware of: make sure id column numbers remain consistent, with no duplicates, as this is the table primary key. in addition, the column for the english word is defined to be unique by the schema, so no duplicates allowed there either.
 See the [schema](/rs/schema.sql).
 - New csv rows should always be appended to the end, no need to alphabetize.
-- If you need to remove a row of the csv from somewhere in the middle: take the current last row and put it in place of the row to be removed, leaving the id column unchanged to preserve continuity.
+- If you need to remove a csv row from somewhere in the middle, use the *remove-swap-last* technique, that is, take the current last row and put it in place of the row to be removed, leaving the id column unchanged to preserve continuity.
 After that, you'll need to emit psql statements on the affected rows (updating one and deleting another).
 In case of serious discrepancy, defer to the csv as canonical - we can always drop the db table and begin afresh.

 ### Can be added to latin csv
-sanctuary
-obfuscate
-vulgar
-ovum
-parsimony
-penultimate
+affable
+case/casette/chasse
+command, commend
+conduct
+coy
+enormous
+enigma
+erudite
+eclipse
 famine
 genial/gentile
 impudent
 irascible
+letter
+meticulous
+nephew nepotism
+ointment
+ovum
+parsimony
+penultimate
 please/pleasure piacere
 peace
-affable
 price pretium
 provenance
 persuade
 acquiesce
-coy
 reason ratio
 royal
 rule regula
-nephew nepotism
 rude
-erudite
-volition, voluntary
+scenario
 serum
 signal
-conduct
 tavern
 tangible
 terrarium
-ointment
+tribunal
 valor
 valiant
 vent
-case/casette/chasse
+volition, voluntary
 vowel
-letter
-enormous
-enigma
-command, commend